JordanHagan/llm_synth_benchmarking/output_example/analysis_report.md

 # Executive Summary

-This technical report presents the evaluation results of two AI/ML models, Model A and Model B, based on an A/B test against a golden dataset.
-The test was conducted with a total of 15 test cases, with each model generating responses three times for each prompt.
-The primary focus of this evaluation is on BLEU scores, Word Error Rate (WER), and other supplementary metrics.
+This technical report presents the evaluation results of two AI/ML models, Model A and Model B, based on an A/B test conducted against a golden dataset.
+The assessment focuses on the quality of translation/response and accuracy of generated responses, utilizing BLEU scores, Word Error Rate (WER), and other supplementary metrics.

-Model B outperformed Model A in BLEU score, with an average BLEU score of 0.04608 compared to Model A's 0.04233.
-However, Model A had a higher average task completion rate of 0.625 compared to Model B's 0.545.
-Model B also showed a lower WER of 1.310 compared to Model A's 2.481.
+Model A outperformed Model B in terms of BLEU score and task completion, demonstrating better overall translation/response quality and accuracy.
+However, Model B showed slightly better performance in response relevance and clarity.

 # Methodology

 ## Feature Configuration

-The following features were tested:

-- Model A
-- Model B

-A total of 15 test cases were conducted, with each model generating responses three times for each prompt.
+The A/B test involved two models, Model A and Model B, with 15 test cases per model, each model running through three rounds to account for the probabilistic output of large language models.
+JSON tests were not enabled, and validation was enabled throughout the test.

 ## Test Approach

-The test approach involved an A/B test of the two models against a golden dataset.
-Responses were generated 3 times for each prompt and then combined together for analysis to account for the probabilistic output of LLMs within text generation.
-The primary metrics used for evaluation are BLEU scores, WER, response relevance, clarity, and task completion.
+The test approach consisted of running both models against the same dataset, comparing the generated responses using predefined evaluation metrics.
+Each model was tested three times for each test case to ensure a robust and reliable comparison.

 # Metrics Analysis

 ## BLEU Score & WER Analysis

-Model B outperformed Model A in BLEU score, with an average BLEU score of 0.04608 compared to Model A's 0.04233.
-This indicates that Model B produced translations/responses that were closer to the reference translations/responses in the golden dataset.

-Model B also showed a lower WER of 1.310 compared to Model A's 2.481.
-This indicates that Model B had fewer word errors in its translations/responses compared to Model A.
+Model A achieved an average BLEU score of 0.05958, compared to Model B's score of 0.05428.
+Model A's average WER score was 2.448, versus Model B's score of 1.275.
+In relative terms, Model A exhibited a 10.2% higher BLEU score and a 91.0% higher WER score compared to Model B. These findings indicate that Model A produces responses of higher quality but with lower accuracy than Model B.

 ## Additional Metrics

-Model A had a higher average task completion rate of 0.625 compared to Model B's 0.545.
-This indicates that Model A was able to complete more tasks successfully compared to Model B.

-Model B, however, had a higher response relevance score of 0.108 compared to Model A's 0.073.
-This indicates that Model B's responses were more relevant to the prompts given.

-Model B also had a higher clarity score of 0.950 compared to Model A's 0.919.
-This indicates that Model B's responses were clearer and easier to understand compared to Model A's.
+Model A demonstrated higher response relevance (9.68% vs. 11.28%) and lower clarity (93.19% vs. 95.31%) compared to Model B. Model A also outperformed Model B in average task completion (91.5% vs. 71.7%).
+These results suggest that Model A generates more relevant but less clear responses, while Model B provides less relevant but clearer outputs.

 # Results & Findings

-Model B outperformed Model A in BLEU score, WER, response relevance, and clarity.
-However, Model A had a higher task completion rate compared to Model B.

-The higher BLEU score and lower WER of Model B indicate that it produced more accurate translations/responses compared to Model A. The higher response relevance and clarity scores of Model B indicate that its responses were more relevant and clearer compared to Model A.

-However, Model A's higher task completion rate indicates that it was able to complete more tasks successfully compared to Model B. This may be due to Model A being more conservative in its responses, leading to a higher success rate in completing tasks.
+Model A outperformed Model B in terms of BLEU score and task completion, indicating better overall translation/response quality and accuracy.
+However, Model B showed better performance in response relevance and clarity, suggesting that Model B might be more suitable for specific applications requiring clearer outputs.

 # Recommendations

-Based on the results of this evaluation, Model B is recommended for use in cases where accuracy in translation/response and response relevance are critical.
-However, if task completion is a key requirement, Model A may be a better choice due to its higher task completion rate.

-It is recommended that both models continue to be evaluated and improved over time, as advancements in AI/ML technology may result in improved performance.
-Additionally, it is recommended that other metrics, such as human evaluation, be used in conjunction with automated metrics to provide a more comprehensive evaluation of the models.
+Considering the overall performance, it is recommended to use Model A as the primary model due to its superior BLEU score and task completion performance.
+However, for applications requiring clearer outputs, Model B may be a more suitable alternative.
+It is crucial to weigh the trade-offs between response quality and clarity when selecting the most appropriate model for specific use cases.

+Further investigation and tuning of both models may lead to improved performance, particularly in the areas where Model B currently outperforms Model A. Exploring techniques to balance response quality and clarity is an essential area for future research.